cugos/cugos.github.com/meetings/_posts/2024-04-17-cugos_monthly.md

 [Lisa Enns](https://www.ennsanalytics.com/) will present on using R for census data pulls.
 We'll start with a brief overview of the different types of census surveys and geography types so you have a better idea of what survey to use for different analyses.
 We'll then explore some basic R code and a few additional resources to use when looking into census data.

+[Christy Heaton](https://christyheaton.github.io/) will talk about mapping the April 8 total solar eclipse.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/main/meetings/_posts/2024-4-17-cugos_monthly.md) or reach out to us hello@cugos.org